Migrating from v2 to v3

 Request changes

-Both are removed in v3.
+v2 onboarded brands through POST /organisations/brand/onboarding.
+That endpoint is removed in v3.
 Use a single POST /organisations endpoint instead:

 {